tinusaur/guides/docs/tinusaur-board-2-assembling/Reset-button-pcb.md

 ![Reset Button](https://github.com/tinusaur/guides/blob/master/docs/images/reset%20button.jpg)

-Cut the lower part of the leads if it is too thick to go through the PCB holes.
+Cut the lower part of the leads if they are too thick to go through the PCB holes.

 To insert the Reset button into the PCB: